-Carbon Monoxide (CO) alarms may be installed for other client safety reasons in addition to the required smoke alarms but they are not required by these Guidelines.
-CO alarms are not to be used in lieu of smoke alarms but may be installed in addition to provision of the required smoke alarms.
+Carbon Monoxide (CO) alarms may be installed for other occupant safety reasons in addition to the required smoke alarms.
+However, they are not required by these Guidelines.
+CO alarms are not to be used in lieu of smoke alarms, but may be installed in addition to provision of the required smoke alarms.

-This provision is inserted as BCA Clause D2.21 exempts doors within a SOU and in some cases the whole building may be classified as a single SOU.
+This provision is inserted as BCA Clause D2.21 and exempts doors within a SOU in a Class 3 building, and the whole building is classified as a single SOU (refer to clause 1.6.2).